datarobot-oss/custom-models-action/README.md

 ### Model Definition

-The user is required to provide the model's metadata in a YAML file.
-The model's full schema is defined in
-[this source code block](
+The GitHub action requires the model's metadata in a YAML file.
+The model's full schema is defined in [this source code block]( https://github.com/datarobot/custom-models-action/blob/62b9df9e8895becabd7592e65c0ed52252690498/src/schema_validator.py#L271 )
-https://github.com/datarobot/custom-models-action/blob/62b9df9e8895becabd7592e65c0ed52252690498/src/schema_validator.py#L271
-)

-A model metadata YAML file may contain a schema of a single model's definition (as specified above) or a schema of multiple models' definitions.
+A model metadata YAML file may contain the schema of a single model's definition (as specified above) or the schema of multiple models' definitions.

-The **multiple models' schema** is defined [here]( https://github.com/datarobot/custom-models-action/blob/62b9df9e8895becabd7592e65c0ed52252690498/src/schema_validator.py#L351 ).
+The **multiple models' schema** is defined in [this source code block]( https://github.com/datarobot/custom-models-action/blob/62b9df9e8895becabd7592e65c0ed52252690498/src/schema_validator.py#L351 ).

-The single model's definition YAML file is required to be located inside the model's root directory.
+The single model's definition YAML file must be located inside the model's root directory.
 The multiple models' definition YAML file can be located anywhere in the repository.

 For examples, please refer to the [model definition examples section](#model-examples) below.